Filter Content

 Navigating AI companions and deepfakesAI is changing the way young people connect - and not always for the better.
 From deepfake technology like photos, videos or sound files that can damage reputations to AI chatbots that are powered by artificial intelligence and mimic real relationships, it’s more important than ever for parents and carers to stay informed and empowered.
 Here’s how you can help your child stay safe and resilient:

 AI and deepfakes online safety advisory Free webinar - AI assisted image-based abuse: Navigating the deepfake threatAI, emojis, and hidden tactics - cyberbullying is changing, and often in ways that is hidden to parents.
 Join eSafety’s expert-led webinar to understand how AI technologies are being used and misused and why understanding their use matters.
 This session is ideal for parents and carers of children in both primary and secondary school and includes practical steps you can take to increase awareness and support your child.
-Tuesday 21 October, 12:00pm to 1:15pm (AEDT) Free webinar - Understanding AI Companions: What parents and carers need to knowAI chatbots and companions, designed to simulate personal relationships, are growing in popularity, but they pose some very serious risks – especially to children and young people.
-In this 45-minute webinar, we’ll explore the basics of AI companions, their role in online interactions, and concerning behaviours to look out for.
-You’ll walk away with practical tools to support your child’s relationships in a digital world.
-Thursday 28 August, 12:30pm to 1:15pm (AEST) |
+Tuesday 21 October, 12:00pm to 1:15pm (AEDT) Free webinar - Understanding AI Companions: What parents and carers need to knowAI chatbots and companions, designed to simulate personal relationships, are growing in popularity, but they pose some very serious risks – especially to children and young people. |

 New eSafety resources for First Nations familiesFirst Nations children and young people are using the internet in powerful, positive and creative ways.
 However, our research shows they’re also more likely to encounter online harms, like hate speech and cyberbullying.
 These negative online experiences can have deep impacts that lead to impaired mental health, perceived reputational damage and lower grades at school.
 New resources from eSafety are designed to support parents and carers yarn with their kids and young people about online safety, tackling things like: